Charles XIII: Reign of Gustav III

 Duke Charles was given several political tasks during his tenure as a duke.
 In 1777, he served as regent during Gustav III's stay in Russia.
 In 1780, he served as formal chief commander during the king's stay in Spa.
 The same year, Gustav III named him regent for his son should he succeed him while still a minor.
 However, he was not appointed regent during the journey of the king to Italy and France in 1783–84, and in the following years, he came under the influence of Gustaf Adolf Reuterholm, who was in opposition to the monarch, and came to be less trusted by Gustav III.

 In 1785, he was offered the Dukedom of Courland by the nobility of the Duchy and given the support of Gustav III.
 This however never materialized.

+Duke Charles as admiral of the Swedish fleet, by Giovanni Battista Lampi the Elder, 1799.

 On the outbreak of the Russo-Swedish War of 1788 he served with distinction as admiral of the fleet, especially at the battles of Hogland (7 June 1788) and Öland (26 July 1789).
 On the latter occasion he would have won a signal victory but for the remissness of his second-in-command, Admiral Liljehorn.

-The autumn of 1789, Hedvig Elisabeth Charlotte wished to depose Gustav III and place her husband Duke Charles upon the throne.
+The autumn of 1789, Duchess Hedvig Elisabeth Charlotte wished to depose Gustav III and place her husband Duke Charles upon the throne.
 Her ideal was the Swedish Constitution of 1772, which she saw as a good tool for an enlightened aristocracy, and the war and the Union and Security Act had made her a leading part of the opposition.
 She cooperated with Prince Frederick Adolf of Sweden and Gustaf Adolf Reuterholm.
 The plan was to force Charles to act as a symbol of the opposition to the Union and Security Act when the time was right.
 When the time arrived to make Charles act, however, he refused, which effectively foiled the coup.

 Charles was in close connection to the opposition against Gustav III, and it is debated whether he knew of and supported the plans to assassinate the king.